-Measure Comments We are asking for funds to enable BCC to buy 50 new ULEV hackney carriages.
+Measure Comments We have been allocated £2.75m to enable BCC to buy 50 new ULEV hackney carriages.
 10 of the 50 would be offered on short leases to drivers as a try before you buy scheme to help drivers to make a purchasing decision.
 40 of the 50 would be for short term rental, on possibly hourly rates, and could be targeted at older drivers nearing retirement to address the fact that they are less likely to be in a position to be able to purchase new vehicles.
-We are waiting to hear whether our bid has been successful.
-The bid was submitted on 13th February 2019.
-We have asked for a package of £5000 each for up to 1000 owners to offset the costs of running a ULEV hackney carriage vehicle and would be paid over a 4-year period.
+We will consider whether we can increase the number of vehicles to more than 50 by hiring them instead of purchasing them.
+We have been awarded £5m for a package measures worth £5000 each for up to 1000 owners to offset the costs of running a ULEV hackney carriage vehicle and which would be paid over a 4-year period.
 Alternatively, drivers could use the £5000 to pay towards the cost of installing CVRAS approved retrofit technology (with an extension to our age policy as described below).

-For private hire drivers either £2,500 towards the running costs of a ULEV that is eligible for the Government's plug in car grant, or

-£2,000 towards the purchase price or lease of a hybrid electric vehicle (HEV) or ULEV that is not eligible for the plug in car grant, or

-£1,000 towards the purchase or lease of a petrol or diesel CAZ compliant vehicle.
+We have bene awarded £7m for private hire drivers: either £2,500 towards the running costs of a ULEV that is eligible for the Government's plug in car grant, or £2,000 towards the purchase price or lease of a hybrid electric vehicle (HEV) or ULEV that is not eligible for the plug in car grant, or £1,000 towards the purchase or lease of a petrol or diesel CAZ compliant vehicle.

-6. Proposed medium to long-term emissions and age policy for hackney carriage and private hire vehicles

-6.1 Appendix 1 is a table that sets out our current vehicle age and emissions policies for hackney carriages, the proposals upon which we have consulted and the policies that are recommended for approval.
+- 5.3 The letter from Dr Therese Coffey is attached at Appendix 5. - 6.
+Proposed medium to long-term emissions and age policy for hackney carriage and private hire vehicles - 6.1 Appendix 1 is a table that sets out our current vehicle age and emissions policies for hackney carriages, the proposals upon which we have consulted and the policies that are recommended for approval.
 Appendix 2 is the same, but for private hire vehicles.
 The tables allow committee members to see the degree to which the proposals have moved as a consequence of officers taking account of the responses to the consultation.
 Although the new recommendations are less onerous for drivers in the short term, they are predicted to achieve a higher uptake of ULEV vehicles in the long term.
 The entire fleet of hackney carriages is forecast to be ULEV 5 years earlier in 2035 compared to the original proposals and the entire private hire fleet is forecast to be ULEV 3 years earlier in 2033 compared to the original proposals.